preservim/vim-pencil/README.markdown

   for mouse, track pad, or arrow keys
 * Minimal chording, with many mnemonic-friendly commands
 * Sophisticated capabilities for navigating and manipulating text
-* Highly configurable to suit your needs, with many plugins available
+* Highly configurable to suit your needs, with many great plugins available

 ## Installation